Azure-Samples/communication-services-AI-customer-service-sample/README.md

    - Update the value for `EmailRecipient` with your personal email address where you would like to receive emails sent out by the sample applications.
    - Remember to save settings.

-## Option 2: Deploying to Local environment
+## Option 2: Deploying to a Local environment
 > **Note**<br >
     > [Azure DevTunnels](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/overview) is an Azure service that enables you to share local web services hosted on the internet.
 Use the commands below to connect your local development environment to the public internet.
 This creates a tunnel with a persistent endpoint URL and which allows anonymous access.
 We will then use this endpoint to notify your application of chat and job router events from the Azure Communication Service.